-This guide is for installing an IDE drive.
-If you're opening up something an OEM machine you could be voiding your warranty so check first.
+This guide is for installing an IDE drive, but keep in mind that if you're opening up an OEM machine, you may be voiding your warranty, so be sure to check first.

 Wonder what connects to where on the cable?

 If you want to make it the master or the slave, you will have to look around the drive to find where the instructions are.
-You'll see some kind of diagram that looks like this:
+A diagram should be visible, resembling this:

 It's not currently set, but you can fairly easily tell from the diagram what you'll need to set it for.
 There is a sample about Seagate hard drive jumper setting.